 Chlamydia is one of the most common sexually transmitted infections (STI) that affect both men and women.

 Other causes are:

-According to the National Institutes of Health1, urethritis can also be caused by injury or sensitivity to chemicals used in contraceptive jellies, creams or foams, as well as spermicides.
+According to the National Institutes of Health, urethritis can also result from an injury or sensitivity to chemicals used in contraceptive jellies, soaps, creams or foams, and spermicides.